18F/handbook/_pages/how-we-work/glossary.md

 * **Grok** - To fully [understand](http://www.urbandictionary.com/define.php?term=grok) something.

+* **GSA** - The [General Services Administration](https://www.gsa.gov/) is an independent agency whose mission is to deliver value and savings in real estate, acquisition, technology, and other mission-support services across government.
+TTS is part of FAS, which is part of GSA.

 * **HR Links** - [HR Links](https://corporateapps.gsa.gov/hr-links/) is GSA's system for HR actions, including requesting leave and managing performance review documents.

 * **IAA** - Interagency agreement.
 A contract between federal agencies.